What Happens if I Cannot Pay My Hospital Bills?

 (This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you.
 See our Disclosure for more info.)

 You had an emergency appendectomy.
+You're recuperating from a terrible case of the flu.
 Your child was stung by a bee causing a severe allergic reaction.
-You’re recuperating from a terrible case of the flu.
-You were hit by a car while on your bike.
+Your spouse was hit by a car while cycling.

 What Happens if You Can't Pay Your Hospital Bills?

 It depends.
 What you should know is, you're not alone in your struggle to pay big medical bills!

 People worry so much about not being able to pay for healthcare that some just suffer in silence.